 Are you ready to get your art out in the world and showcase it for all to see?
 Planning for an upcoming art exhibition or show can be daunting, but with proper preparation, you can ensure that your exhibit goes off without a hitch.
 When preparing for an event highlighting your artwork, there are essential elements from start to finish that will ensure a successful overall performance.

 Read on as we guide you through every step of planning for a victorious art presentation.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 Struggles Artists Encounter When Attending Their First Art Show

 Attending your first art fair is one of the most exciting and nerve-wracking experiences as an artist starting an art career.

 - How should you interact with potential buyers?

 The good news is that a few simple tips can help make the experience a success.

-There are a few things to consider when choosing an art show, such as the type of work you make, the price point of your work, and the audience you want to reach.
+There are a few things to consider when choosing the best show, such as the type of work you make, the price points of your work, and the audience you want to reach.